WordStar: MS-DOS

 WordStar 3.0, the first version for MS-DOS, appeared in April 1982.
 Until then, many PC owners bought Z-80 cards so they could run the CP/M version.
-The DOS version was very similar to the original, and although the IBM PC has arrow keys and separate function keys, the traditional "WordStar diamond" and other Ctrl-key functions were retained, leading to rapid adoption by former CP/M users.
-WordStar's ability to use a "non-document" mode to create text files without formatting made it popular among programmers for writing code.
+The first DOS version is very similar to the CP/M original, and although the IBM PC has arrow keys and separate function keys, the traditional "WordStar diamond" and other Ctrl-key functions were retained, leading to rapid adoption by former CP/M users.
+WordStar's ability to use a "non-document" mode to create text files without formatting made it popular among programmers as a source-code editor.
 Like the CP/M versions, the DOS WordStar was not explicitly designed for IBM PCs, but rather for any x86 machine (as there were a number of non-IBM-compatible PCs that used 8086 or 80186 CPUs).
 As such, it uses only DOS's API calls and avoids any BIOS usage or direct hardware access.
 This carried with it a performance penalty as everything had to be "double" processed (meaning that the DOS API functions would handle screen or keyboard I/O first and then pass them to the BIOS).

 The first DOS version of WordStar, demonstrated by Jim Fox and executed by a team of Irish programmers in April 1982, was a port of the CP/M-86 version of WordStar, which in turn had been ported from the CP/M-80 version in September 1981.
 This had been started by Diane Hajicek and was completed by an Irish team of programmers under ISIS-II, probably using Intel's source-to-source translator CONV86.
 Thus the main program executable was a .COM file which could only access 64 kB of memory.
 Users quickly learned they could make WordStar run dramatically faster by installing a RAM disk board, and copying the WordStar program files into it.
 WordStar would still access the "disk" repeatedly, but the far faster access of the RAM drive compared to a floppy disk yielded a substantial speed improvement.
 However, edited versions of a document were "saved" only to this RAM disk, and had to be copied to physical media before rebooting.